OscarDCorbalan/gulp-less-jade-skeleton/README.md

-﻿# Project is in ACTIVE DEVELOPMENT
+﻿# This Project is being reviewed and tested

-This package is not finished.
+All functionality is finished.

-Some features are missing.
+This README needs some polishing, but it should be ok with the info available in the genereted index.html to start.

 # Gulp / Less / Jade skeleton